-No new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2022, and have not been applied in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual years beginning after 1 July 2022, and have not been early adopted in preparing these financial statements.
+None of these are expected to have a material effect on the financial statements.